DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: Per-Task DiscoBench Results

 \section{Per-Task DiscoBench Results}

 Here, we present per-task DiscoBench results, which are aggregated into a per-model ELO score over meta-train and meta-test sets.
 These are separated into \textit{DiscoBench Single}, \textit{DiscoBench All}, and \textit{DiscoBench Single (Until Success)}.
+The metric is provided on the x-axis; in some cases, said metric should be \textit{maximised}, and in some it should be \textit{minimised}.

 Results are reported over 3 or less meta-seeds, depending on how many runs were successful for each model.
 We highlight the baseline scores in red; these are the scores obtained by the default implementation for each task, when all files are set to fixed.
 For all results, we calculate bootstrap stratified confidence intervals (95\%) and interquartile means, following \citet{agarwal2021deep}.